Nothing Else Matters: Charts

-Gregorian version

-Gregorian is a German band headed by Frank Peterson that performs Gregorian chant-inspired versions of modern pop and rock songs.
-In 1999, they recovered their version to be included on their album Masters of Chant.

 Miley Cyrus version

-On January 7, 2021, it was announced that Miley Cyrus would be releasing a cover version that would feature Elton John on piano, drummer Chad Smith from Red Hot Chili Peppers, current Metallica bassist Robert Trujillo and cellist Yo-Yo Ma.
+On January 7, 2021, it was announced that Miley Cyrus would be releasing a cover version that would feature Elton John on piano, drummer Chad Smith from Red Hot Chili Peppers, Metallica's bassist Robert Trujillo and cellist Yo-Yo Ma.
 Cyrus also announced in October 2020 that she plans to release a full album of Metallica covers.
 Cyrus previously covered "Nothing Else Matters" during her 2019 set at Glastonbury.
 The cover, produced by Andrew Watt, was released on June 22, 2021, as a promotional single from Metallica's tribute album The Metallica Blacklist, released on September 10.
 The video for this version was uploaded the same day on Cyrus' YouTube channel.
 The cover is also featured on John's album The Lockdown Sessions, which released on October 22.

+Later while Miley Cyrus was appearing on the Howard Stern show with Metallica; Howard Stern introduced Elton John as a surprise guest who informed Metallica that he believes the song to be "one the best songs ever written" which left James Hetfield speechless and in tears.
+Elton John then finished his praise of the band by declaring Metallica "one of the greatest bands of all time".